Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 It's the type of disorienting and disconcerting news story that makes you cry out for the context of history books.
 (If only you then had the time to read them!)

 Luckily, three of America's most prominent Sunday-show friendly, Pulitzer Prize-winning historians are here to help.
-Two new books — one by Doris Kearns Goodwin and another by Joseph J. Ellis — along with a book released in May by Jon Meacham — aim to make sense of a period their jacket flaps alternatively refer to as the "discord of our times," our "current climate of partisan fury," and a "divided America that is currently incapable of sustained argument and is feeling unsure of its destiny."
+Two new books — one by Doris Kearns Goodwin and another by Joseph J. Ellis — along with a book released in May by Jon Meacham — aim to make sense of a period their jacket flaps alternatively refer to as the "discord of our times," our "current climate of partisan fury" and a "divided America that is currently incapable of sustained argument and is feeling unsure of its destiny."

 The three books effectively serve as abridged anthologies of the authors' earlier, deeper works.
-And all aim to contextualize or contrast the era of President Donald Trump with the leadership of previous presidents who offered broader, more effective, and more powerful leadership.
+And all aim to contextualize or contrast the era of President Trump with the leadership of previous presidents who offered broader, more effective and more powerful leadership.

-Goodwin's 'Leadership In Turbulent Times'
+Doris Kearns Goodwin's Leadership: In Turbulent Times

 Leadership in Turbulent Times